How Do You Handle Negativity in Your Association’s Meetings?

 So, what are some tools you can use to handle that negativity?

 • Using the Consent Agenda format can be helpful too.
 Consent agendas keep your group focused on the important things – the decisions that need to be made, actions that need to be taken and progress on the organization’s key metrics.
-They keep your group from spending unnecessary time talking about reports and things that don’t impact the overall goals of the organization.
-(Those are hot bed areas for negativity and you avoid them with the Consent agenda)
+They keep your group from spending unnecessary time talking about reports and things that don’t impact the overall goals of the organization (Those are hot bed areas for negativity and you avoid them with the Consent agenda)

 • Agenda approval, right after “minutes approval” on the agenda is also important to keep focus.
 If anyone has an item to add to the agenda, it MUST BE DONE UNDER AGENDA APPROVAL.
 There should be no “other business” item at the end of your agenda unless it is used to consider an item added to the agenda.
 All this is designed, not to silence anyone, but to help the chair create focus.